Birkbjo/Lost-Ark-Queue-Monitor/README.md

 If you are not familiar with command lines, you can use the batch scripts in the `bin`-folder.
 Just double-click the `quickstart.bat` and it will install dependencies and run the program.
+If you want `PushBullet` notifications, run `quickstartSetup.bat` instead.
+This will run you through a wizard to get `PushBullet` up and running.

 ### Terminal